-Patty Picco is displaying her mixed media work at Knead & Feed during July and August.
-She considers herself a “Layerist”.
-Her work starts with the subtle textures of monotype or her own photographs.
-From there, she may combine paint with her hand-painted papers, paying special attention to the mood that she is trying to convey in the piece.
+Encaustic artist, Patty Picco, will be at Penn Cove Gallery on Thursday, September 6, 2018, from 10am to 5pm, with tools of her trade.
+Patty considers herself a “Layerist”.
+Her work starts with the subtle textures of monotype prints or her own photographs.
+She may combine paint with her own hand-painted papers, paying special attention to the mood she is trying to convey.
 She continues the layering process with the addition of encaustic painting, using a mixture of beeswax, damar resin for hardening and pure pigment for color.
-Patty enjoys combining mediums to create works that are rich in color, texture and luminosity.
+Her inspiration comes from experiencing nature where she gains a deep appreciation for the energy we share.

 Dine with Art